The Three Futures of Digital Money

-If the thought of your money being stolen from you automatically in order to “stimulate the economy” is scary to you, good.
-You’re still living in a world where negative interest rates haven’t been normalized.
-On the other hand, if you’re reading this from a future where this is the new normal, then just remember: your predecessors were warned, and they did nothing.
+If the thought of your money being stolen from you automatically to “stimulate the economy” is scary to you, good.
+You still live in a world where negative interest rates haven’t been normalized.
+On the other hand, if you’re reading this from a future where this is the new normal, remember: your predecessors were warned, and they did nothing.

-This future is exemplified by the likes of Libra, Hashgraph, Ripple, or Telegram.
-These companies or corporate conglomerates expect us to buy their corporate-issued tokens and treat them as money in the digital world, while they hang on to our “real money” and earn interest on it in the real world.
+This future is exemplified by the likes of Libra, Hashgraph, Ripple (XRP), and Telegram.
+These companies or corporate conglomerates expect us to buy their corporate-issued tokens and treat them as money in the digital world while they hang on to our “real money” and earn interest on it in the real world.

 This vision of the future is quite bleak.
 For a visual, look to the movie Wall‑E, where a giant corporation called Buy-n-Large takes over the entire world, to the point where the de facto leader of Earth is the CEO of BnL.

-If this future sounds preposterous, simply consider what you believe in if you’re buying up tokens of Ripple, Hashgraph, Telegram, Libra, or any other corporate-issued money.
-If these tokens do indeed become world money, then the people who issue them will be the wealthiest people in the world, will own a giant proportion of world money, and will be our de facto leaders, with the oligarch class of token fund bros following close behind.
+If this future sounds preposterous, consider what you believe if you’re buying up tokens of Ripple (XRP), Hashgraph, Telegram, Libra, or any other corporate-issued money.
+If these tokens do indeed become world money, then the people who issue them will be the wealthiest in the world, will own a giant proportion of world money, and will be our de facto leaders, with the oligarch class of token fund bros following close behind.

-Personally, I don’t think any of the above is going to happen.
+Personally, I don’t think any of the above will happen.
 And the reason is: we now have Bitcoin.

 Bitcoin fixes this.
-With Bitcoin, the monetary policy is fixed in stone, and enforced and audited by every node on the network, preventing anyone from being to arbitrarily print more.
-Rather than giving the state monopoly over money production, the production of bitcoins is decentralized, by allowing anyone who commits hardware and burns electricity to participate in securing the network and earning bitcoins in reward.
+With Bitcoin, the monetary policy is set in stone, enforced, and audited by every node on the network, preventing anyone from arbitrarily printing more.
+Rather than giving the state monopoly over money production, the production of bitcoins is decentralized by allowing anyone who commits hardware and burns electricity to participate in securing the network and earning Bitcoins in reward.